hello-robot/stretch_tutorials/getting_started/untethered_operation.md

 While the [Remote Desktop](#remote-desktop) approach is easy to set up, graphics and interaction with the remote desktop is often slow.
 In this method, we will use SSH and X Server to accomplish the same a bit faster.
 SSH stands for Secure Shell, enabling one to remotely use the terminal (shell) of another machine.
 X Server is used on many Unix variants to render the Windowed GUI of applications.
 With SSH and X Server, it is possible to render a Windowed GUI of an application running on the robot on your computer's screen.

 The first step is to identify the robot's IP address on the local network.
-While the Stretch RE1 is tethered to the monitor, keyboard, and mouse, verify that the robot is connected to a wireless network.
+While  Stretch is tethered to the monitor, keyboard, and mouse, verify that the robot is connected to a wireless network.
 Then, open a terminal and run `ifconfig`, which will print out the network information of the machine.
 In the wireless section (typically named wlp2s0), look for something that looks like "inet 10.0.0.15".
 The four numbers represent the IP address of the robot on the local network.
 Using any other machine on the same local network, I can SSH into the robot using this IP address.
 Take note of the username and password of the robot.
 The default combo is printed on papers that came in the tools box alongside the robot.

 To SSH into the robot, run the following.
 It will require the password and may ask you to add the robot to the known hosts.